aquasecurity/trivy/README.md

 [📖 Documentation](docs)
 </div>

-Trivy is the world’s most popular open source security scanner.
+Trivy is a comprehensive security scanner.
 It is reliable, fast, extremely easy to use, and it works wherever you need it.

 Trivy has different *scanners* that look for different security issues, and different *targets* where it can find those issues.